 This course is designed if you have already completed a suitable foundation degree or diploma in higher education in Children and Youth Work, or similar foundation degrees at other institutions and wish to gain an honours degree.
-It is a natural progression from our Foundation Degree in Professional Studies (Childhood & Youth).
+It is a natural progression from our Foundation Degree in Professional Studies in Childhood & Youth.

 This course allows you to study and continue to work.
 It is a flexible qualification covering the broad range of settings and contexts in which services are provided for 9 – 24 year olds.
 Students undertaking the course remain in employment, or as volunteers, over the academic year in the same manner as the Foundation Degree.

 The programme provides insight into effective management and leadership within the children’s workforce while developing your appreciation for the complex factors that prevent children from reaching their potential and your ability to employ problem solving skills to address such complex factors.
 It provides a unique learning opportunity as you will study alongside others working or volunteering in a variety of children’s services.
-After graduation many students further their professional development in an area which is relevant to their career aspirations, for example in teaching (Qualified Teacher Status) or in the wider educational environment.
+After graduation many students further their professional development in an area which is relevant to their career aspirations, for example in Social Care, Youth Work or in a health related field.

 Award: BA (Hons)

 Duration: 1 year full-time

 Start Date: September